EmanuelRodriguezBedeman/Python/Machine Learning/Stundents Grades/readme.md

 # Table of Content

 Here you can find the **notebook** of the Linear Regression Model of the data set for the Students Grades on Portuguese Course.

-I recommend the notebook found in kaggle.
+I recommend watching it in kaggle.

 - [Kaggle Version](https://www.kaggle.com/emanuelbedeman/students-grades-for-portuguese-course/edit)